 Cash counters (many of them) are manned by happy looking people who want you to shop more and occasionally suggest you deal you may not need but may take anyway.

-Men are shopping, so are women, kids, veterans, seniors like this is the last day and this is the last deal.
+Men are shopping, so are women, kids, veterans, seniors like this last day, and this is the last deal.

 Shopping is no longer a chore.